chef-boneyard/chef-fundamentals/slides/resources-in-depth/01_slide.md

 * Special resources

 # Application deployment

+Full exploration of application deployment is beyond the scope of this course.

 * `deploy` - capistrano style deployment
 * `scm` - Git, Subversion supported (`git` and `subversion` resources)